Project Plowshare: Impacts, opposition and economics

 Operation Plowshare "started with great expectations and high hopes".
 Planners believed that the projects could be completed safely, but there was less confidence that they could be completed more economically than conventional methods.
 Moreover, there was insufficient public and Congressional support for the projects.
 Projects Chariot and Coach were two examples where technical problems and environmental concerns prompted further feasibility studies which took several years, and each project was eventually canceled.

 Citizen groups voiced concerns and opposition to some of the Plowshare tests.
 There were concerns that the blast effects from the Schooner explosion could dry up active wells or trigger an earthquake.
 There was opposition to both Rulison and Rio Blanco tests because of possible radioactive gas flaring operations and other environmental hazards.
 In a 1973 article, Time used the term "Project Dubious" to describe Operation Plowshare.

-There were negative impacts from a select few of Project Plowshare’s 27 nuclear explosions, primarily those conducted in the project's infancy and those that were very high in explosive yield.
+There were negative impacts from several of Project Plowshare’s 27 nuclear explosions, primarily those conducted in the project's infancy and those that were very high in explosive yield.

 On Project Gnome and the Sedan test:

 Project Plowshare shows how something intended to improve national security can unwittingly do the opposite if it fails to fully consider the social, political, and environmental consequences.
 It also “underscores that public resentment and opposition can stop projects in their tracks”.

 The social scientist Benjamin Sovacool contends that the main problem with oil and gas stimulation, which many considered the most promising economic use of nuclear detonations, was that the produced oil and gas was radioactive, which caused consumers to reject it and this was ultimately the program's downfall.
 Oil and gas are sometimes naturally radioactive to begin with, however, and the industry is set up to deal with oil and gas that contain radioactive contaminants.
 Historian Dr. Michael Payne notes that it was primarily changing public opinion, in response to events such as the Cuban Missile Crisis, that drove the protests, court cases and general hostility that ended the oil and gas stimulation efforts.
 Furthermore, as the years went by without further development and production of nuclear weapons slowed, interest in peaceful applications waned in the 1950s–60s.
 Cheaper, non-nuclear stimulation techniques suitable for most US gas fields were developed in the following years.